 - class forums

 - instructional Screencasts

 - short answer questions

 What skills do you need?

-Students need to have reading, comprehension and writing skills.
-The structure of this online course guides students through weekly work and activities.
-No prior experience in online learning is required.
+You will need to have reading, comprehension and writing skills.
+The structure of this online course guides you through weekly work and activities.

 What skills do you develop?

-The 2018 – 2023 Study Design has a strong emphasis on application skills.
+The 2024-2028 study design has a strong emphasis on application skills.
 Some of the core skills are:

 - define key legal terms and understand how to use them appropriately

-- describe, discuss, interpret and synthesise legal information
+- describe, discuss, interpret and synthesize legal information

-- develop skills in explanation and critical evaluation
+- develop skills in explanation, justification and critical evaluation

 - apply legal knowledge and principles to relevant cases and issues